And the answer is “yes” for most people, and “no” for some others.

-For more information on divorce and divorce mediation, please contact Randi M. Albert, JD, or Michelle Weinberg, M. Ed., Licensed Marriage and Family Therapist, at Westfield Mediation, LLC at 908.913.0373.
-View our website at www.westfieldnjmediation.com or email us at firstname.lastname@example.org.
+For more information about divorce mediation, please contact Randi M. Albert, JD, or Michelle Weinberg, M. Ed., Licensed Marriage and Family Therapist, at Westfield Mediation, LLC, at 908.913.0373.
+View our website at www.westfieldnjmediation.com or email us at firstname.lastname@example.org